 All application materials are to be submitted to the College of Graduate Studies.

-Seven courses must be completed, including at least one course from each of the five subject areas:
+Five courses must be completed, including at least one course from each of the four subject areas and one remaining course from the subject areas or optional electives.

 PRST 6998 must be taken during the final semester of the program.
 Students should begin planning their projects when they enter the M.P.S. program.
 They should consult their advisors about appropriate topics and submit their proposals for approval prior to entering this course.